Small Time Behavior and Summability for the Schr\"odinger Equation: Linear Operator Estimates: Positive Results.

-Note that the square-integrability of the potential was crucial in establishing the fixed point argument by exploiting the Schr\"odinger dispersion relation to obtain a smoothing estimate.
-Now we depart from this Duhamel picture of the solution and study the Sobolev space estimates of $e^{-itH}$.
+So far, the dispersive estimate of $e^{it\partial_{xx}}$ was used to control the Duhamel contribution of $V$.
+Now we directly study the dispersive estimate of $e^{-itH}$.
 If $V$ and $\partial_{xx}$ commute, then

 and therefore, the operator $e^{-itH}$ would obey the same maximal operator estimate of $e^{it\partial_{xx}}$ as in \cite{carleson1980some}, and our problem would be trivial.
-Generally, though, the potential does not commute with the Laplacian, and therefore, the exponential map does not take addition into multiplication.
-If $t$ is small, however, it is feasible to believe that $(2)$ holds approximately, and the following lemma quantifies this intuition:\\
+Generally the exponential map does not take addition into multiplication.
+If $t$ is small, however, it is feasible to believe that \cref{commute} holds approximately, and the following lemma quantifies this intuition: